Performance reports

 -

-Safe - Ada interacted with the customer in a respectful manner and avoided engaging in topics that caused danger or harm.
+Safe - Ada interacted with the end user in a respectful manner and avoided engaging in topics that caused danger or harm.

 -